leba-instrument/leba-manuscript/README.md

 `brew install freetype`

--   gfortran library may be required for some dependices.
+-   **gfortran** library may be required to compile some of the packages .
 You can install gfortran for mac from [here](https://github.com/fxcoudert/gfortran-for-macOS).